A breakdown and guide to the Commodore .PRG file format, and creating and running prg files on the VIC-20.

 HEADER + PROGRAM

 HEADER: The two-byte header designates the memory location into which the program is to be loaded.
-This location is almost always designated to be the start of the user's BASIC program RAM space.
-For the VIC-20 that address is 0x1001, and on the C64 it is 0x0801 (while the system's user RAM starts at 0x1000, that low byte must remain a zero- value).
+This location is usually designated to be the start of the user's BASIC program RAM space.
+For the VIC-20 that address is 0x1001, and on the C64 it is 0x0801 (while the system's user RAM starts at 0x1000 or 0x0800, that low byte must remain a zero- value).
 When loading the program into main memory, the system skips the header and only loads the program byte sequence into memory starting at the designated memory location.

 NOTE: All 2-byte/ multi-byte values (e.g., for addresses) are in Little Endian format.